 Because Warner Bros. is a subsidiary of Warner Bros.
 Discovery, its ownership is determined by who owns WBD.
 As WBD is publicly traded (NASDAQ ticker: WBD), there is no single “owner.”
 Instead, ownership is distributed among a mix of institutional investors, mutual funds, ETFs, and individual shareholders.

-- Company Name: Warner Bros.
+| Company Name | Warner Bros. |

-| Shareholder / Entity | Approximate Ownership / Role |
+| Shareholder / Entity | Role |

 |---|---|

-| State Street Corporation — institutional investor / fund manager | Another major institutional shareholder. |
+| State Street Corporation | Major institutional investor in WBD |

 Corporate Structure: How Warner Bros.
 Fits In

-- On 8 April 2022, the former entertainment-media unit of telecom giant AT&T — known as WarnerMedia — was merged with another media company, Discovery, Inc., forming Warner Bros.
+On April 8, 2022, the former entertainment-media unit of AT&T — known as WarnerMedia — was merged with Discovery, Inc., forming Warner Bros.
 Discovery.
+In December 2024, WBD restructured into two divisions: Global Linear Networks (TV networks, cable channels) and Streaming & Studios (film studios, HBO/Max, games).

 Recent Developments & What It Means for Ownership